sliterok/hosting/README.md

 pnpm run start
 ```

-When running first time you'll be prompted all your telegram creds, which are stored plain-text locally afterwards.
+When running first time you'll be prompted all your telegram creds (phone, code, password).
+Generated telegram session is stored plain-text locally afterwards.

+## FAQ
+### What's reasonable value for the `modulus`?
+Sequential id of the message is encoded as 24bit integer.
+This naturally limits modulus to the value of 16,777,215.
+Also package for the FPE ecnryption is designed to be used with modulus value up to [10,000,000](https://github.com/eCollect/node-fe1-fpe#considerations).

+### What If I have more than 5,000,000 messages?
+Straightforward way is to set startId to a value of 5,000,000.
+In case you have even more messages please consider rewriting `index.js` to user 32bit int instead of 24bit.

-## Tips
+## TODO
-- use cloudflare for https and caching since telegram download is pretty slow
-- \* assuming you have second-level domain to tie to cloudflare to add first-class CDN to your videos
+- Implement [Range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) (now scrubbing works only in discord embedding since it's preloading the video)